-The Yellowstone concerto was inspired by innumerable horseback rides through Yellowstone’s vast backcountry.
+The Yellowstone concerto was inspired by innumerable horseback trips through Yellowstone’s vast backcountry.
 It could have only been written by someone who lives Yellowstone.
-The composer works in the park as an outfitter, offering day rides and pack trips in the remote backcountry.
+The composer spent 20 years guiding and outfitting in the park, offering day rides and pack trips into the remote backcountry.
 Visit the Outfitting Page for more information.

 Yellowstone for Violin and Orchestra has been a listener favorite on radio stations.
 Listeners have voted it in the Top 40 multiple times (including No. 2 at WRR recently), and multiple NPR stations have used the CD as a donor gift during pledge drives.